Advancing Age Can Bring Impairments That Affect Driving Ability

 Newer vehicle technologies can help save the lives of drivers and passengers, no matter their ages.
 Car accidents are reduced by lane departure warning systems, blind spot detection devices, and frontal crash prevention systems.
 The Highway Loss Data Institute conducted research studies on frontal accident prevention and lane departure warning systems.

-Rear parking alert systems and rearview cameras help drivers seventy years of age and older reduce car accidents involving vehicles that are backing up.
+Rear parking alert systems and rearview cameras help drivers aged seventy years and older avoid car accidents involving vehicles that are backing up.

 Accident reduction technologies have many benefits.
 However, some researchers and safety analysts predict that these safety features require specific responses from drivers that may cause elderly drivers not to pay attention to the road and cause an accident involving serious bodily injury or death.

 Age differences are evident in data related to vehicle owners who use accident reduction technologies.
-The number of drivers reporting hearing multiple alerts and believing these alerts helped prevent a car accident decreased as the ages of the participants rose.
-These safety systems may confuse and alarm elderly drivers.
+Research on driver-assist technologies shows varied reactions, with some older drivers reporting that the systems are helpful, while others express that the alerts can be distracting or confusing.
 If so, it is likely that the rate of accidents will increase among older drivers who use accident-reduction technologies.

 Drivers who are sixty years of age have not specifically noted challenges when using accident reduction features.
 The majority of users of vehicles featuring rear parking signals want them on the next automobile they purchase.
 These include drivers and passengers who are older than sixty years of age.

-DRIVERS-AND-THEIR-ENVIRONMENTImproving traffic safety improves the lives of children, adults, and senior citizens.
+Improving traffic safety improves the lives of children, adults, and senior citizens.
 Traffic signals, road signs, and pavement markings can help reduce accidents involving serious bodily injury and death.
-Also, drivers suffering from visual impairments such as cataracts and glaucoma can benefit from more visible road signals and traffic signs.
+Additionally, drivers suffering from visual impairments such as cataracts and glaucoma can benefit from more visible road signals and traffic signs.

 Elderly drivers often become involved in car accidents at intersections.
-Modifying intersections by installing left-turn traffic signals and left-turn lanes can reduce car accidents by approximately thirteen percent for drivers aged sixty-five years and older.
+Modifying intersections by installing left-turn traffic signals and left-turn lanes can help reduce car accidents for drivers of all ages, including elderly drivers who are particularly vulnerable at intersections.

 Roundabouts are used in many states to reduce car accidents at intersections.
 These devices can reduce the speeds at which vehicles travel.
 Many communities report a vast reduction in the total number of accidents after roundabouts replaced traditional intersections.
 Advanced warning systems and directions can direct older drivers to routes that contain roundabouts rather than intersections.

-Contact Arash Law today to schedule a free consultation.
-We have decades of experience representing clients who have suffered injuries due to another party’s negligence.
-We have recovered over $500 million for clients throughout California.
-Call Arash Law today at (888) 488-1391 to learn more about the legal services we offer.
+Contact Arash Law today to schedule a free initial consultation.
+We have years of experience representing clients who have suffered injuries due to the negligence of another party.
+Call Arash Law car accident lawyers today at (888) 488-1391 or complete our “Do I Have A Case?” form to learn more about the legal services we offer.
 We serve clients in San Francisco, Riverside, Sacramento, San Jose, Los Angeles, San Diego, Sherman Oaks, and throughout California.
-We have collected over $500 million for clients across California.

 Arash Law Practice Area Border/Divider